google/flax/docs_nnx/guides/surgery.md

 checkpointer.save(f'/tmp/nnx-surgery-state', nnx.state(model), force=True)
 ```

 In this new model, the sub-`Module`s are renamed from `linear(1|2)` to `layer(1|2)`.
-Since the pytree structure has changed, it is impossible to load the old checkpoint with the new model state structure:
+Since the pytree structure has changed, it is impossible to directly load the old checkpoint with the new model state structure:

 ```{code-cell} ipython3
 class ModifiedTwoLayerMLP(nnx.Module):